 This is possibly the most specific of these three terms.
 The term foreign language learner usually refers to an individual who (1) has learned/is learning a language different from his/her native language(s) in a classroom environment (or other educational settings, such as through using programs like Rosetta Stone) and (2) uses this language for very specific purposes, such as travel or educational/vocational purposes.
 Some researchers differentiate between second language learners and foreign language learners because (1) the context in which an individual learns a language and (2) the role of that language in the individual’s life can produce differences in what is learned.
 For example, if a young adult learns a new language by surrounding him/herself with native speakers of that language (this process is referred to as immersion), then that individual would learn every-day words and phrases that are culturally-relevant (e.g., idioms, sayings, slang).
 If, on the other hand, a young adult learns a new language in an educational setting and/or to use at work, then that individual would learn a very specific set of words, phrases, and grammatical properties that may or may not parallel what the second language learner is learning in an immersion environment.

 After reading these definitions, if you’re thinking that there are still pieces of the puzzle that are missing, you’re absolutely right.
 Some questions that might arise from reading this are, “What does she mean when she uses the term proficiency?
 What if someone can speak multiple languages completely grammatically, but has a really thick accent and thus has trouble communicating with others?
 How do we actually determine whether someone is bilingual or a second language learner?”
-Unfortunately, we do not yet have clear answers to these questions.
-To some degree, they all depend on how we define these terms for the purposes of the research question or legal policies at hand.
+Unfortunately, there may not be clear answers to these questions.
+To some degree, they all depend on how we define these terms for the purposes of our research question or legal policies at hand.
 However, these are the types of questions that are currently being addressed and examined by various researchers in linguistics, cognitive science, and psychology.
 So stay tuned!
 We still have much to learn about what we mean when we say bilingual.

 Bergmann, A., Hall, K.C., & Ross, S.M.
 (Eds.).
 (2007).
 Language files: Materials for an introduction to language and linguistics (pp. 339-342).
 Columbus, OH: Department of Linguistics, The Ohio State University.